tunjan/tunjan.github.io/src/mental.md

 - **Mental health** : learning to handle feelings you do not like, while taking action in alignment with your values.

-- **Compulsion** : anything you do to cope with, chek on, or control uncertainty, anxiety and other feelings you don't like.
+- **Compulsion** : anything you do to cope with, check on, or control uncertainty, anxiety and other feelings you don't like.

 - **Mindfulness** : the awareness that arises through paying attention on purpose in the present moment-non-judgmentally.

-- **Controling** : trying to prevent experiences we do not like.
+- **Controlling** : trying to prevent experiences we do not like.

 - **ACT** : _Accept_ your reactions and be present. _Choose_ a valued direction. _Take_ action.

-- **Cognitive defusion** : therapy to recognize the stuff in your head is stuff you experience.
+- **Cognitive diffusion** : therapy to recognize the stuff in your head is stuff you experience.
 Not you.

 ## Meditations